It will only take 8 minutes to read this post!

-I recently took a few weeks out of the Written Chinese Office to spend some time travelling with my parents and fiance in China.
+A few years back, I took a few weeks out of the Written Chinese Office to spend some time traveling with my parents and fiance, now husband, in China.
 I was really impressed by how quickly they picked up words and asked what they meant.
 Even on the first day, they were already saying 你好 (Hello) and 谢谢 (Thanks).
-I have to admit, rather embarrassingly, that it took me a lot longer to master these basic phrases when I first arrived in China.
+Somewhat embarrassingly, I have to admit that it took me a lot longer to master these basic phrases when I first arrived in China.

 You can hear what they thought of their first few days in China on the Two White Chicks in China podcast.

-The following phrases are for complete beginners of Chinese, or for those who wish to have some basics under their belt for travelling in China.
+The following phrases are for complete beginners of Chinese or those who wish to have some basics under their belt to travel in China.
 Unless you’re really interested in learning the Chinese language, you might not want to put a whole lot of time into studying Chinese, especially if it’s for a short time or you have a tour guide for your trip.

-However, just like learning to say bonjour in French or danke schön in German, you can just as easily learn these essential Chinese phrases too!
+However, just like learning to say bonjour in French or Danke schön in German, you can just as quickly learn these essential Chinese phrases too!

-Each Chinese phrase below is linked to our Online Written Chinese Dictionary where you can click on each word to hear the pronunciation and a more detailed breakdown of a character.
-We have also collated even more essential Chinese phrases for beginners or people travelling to China in our Written Chinese Mobile app as a flashcard set.
+Each Chinese phrase below is linked to our Online Written Chinese Dictionary, where you can click on each word to hear the pronunciation and a more detailed breakdown of a character.

-If you’re completely new to Chinese, it’s worth noting that the Chinese ‘alphabet’ is not the same as the English one, so listening to how words are pronounced is quite important.
+If you’re entirely new to Chinese, it’s worth noting that the Chinese ‘alphabet’ is not the same as the English one, so listening to how words are pronounced is quite essential.

 Essential Chinese Phrases